ivaROS/ivaHandy/README.md

 There are two verisons of Handy, one is the normal model which the other one is mesh-simplified model.
 Each has the four above packages.

 ### how to do motion planning in the real world for Handy
+*The first step you need to launch controller manager which will start a node responsible for managing all loaded controllers *The second step is loading configuration for individual controller *The third step is mainly starting nodes which will publish integrated information of all controllers and transformation information between each links
+*The fourth step is to launch move_group node which does all motion planning, collision checking and etc jobs *The fifth step is to run rviz for visualization
+*The sixth step is to run code that you write for Handy to let it do things you want it to do
 ```
 1. roslaunch finalarm_cotrol controller_manager.launch
 2. roslaunch finalarm_control start_controller.launch